WebOfTrustInfo/rwot6-santabarbara/draft-documents/Biometrics.md

 [//]: # (there’s already a body of property law need to respect the sovereignty of the data)
 [//]: # (cite DATA SOVEREIGNTY RULES)

-### Principle 5: Biometrics Traits Should Be Reliable
+### Principle 5: Biometric Traits Should Be Reliable

 Not just any biometrics will do the job.
 When choosing which biometrics will be stored and used, care should be taken to ensure that the